Metrically Stationary, Axially Symmetric, Isolated Systems in Quasi-Metric Gravity: Conclusion

-The quasi-metric counterpart to axially symmetric, stationary systems in GR, is metrically stationary, axially symmetric systems.
-This research subject is largely unexplored.
-However, this paper contains some basic results for such systems.
-That is, we have set up the relevant equations for a metrically stationary, axially symmetric isolated source within the quasi-metric framework, both interior and exterior to the source.
-The first few terms of what may turn out to be a series solution was found for the exterior part (however, it is not known if such a solution exists or whether the calculated series converges towards it).
-The biggest difference between the candidate series solution and the Kerr metric is the presence of a term containing the free parameter $J_{\rm 2}$ representing the quadrupole-moment of the source.
+However, for weak gravitational fields and slowly rotating sources, axisymmetric systems may be approximated as metrically stationary to very good accuracy, and an approximate series solution may be found to be valid up to a certain order in small quantities.
+Furthermore, a comparison of this approximate series solution to the Kerr metric (to the relevant order in small quantities) may be illuminating.
+The biggest difference between the approximate series solution and the Kerr metric is the presence of a term containing the free parameter $J_{\rm 2}$ representing the quadrupole-moment of the source.
 Such a free parameter is necessary to ensure sufficient flexibility so that the solution does not unduly constrain the nature of the source.
 On the other hand, the multipole moments of the Kerr metric are fixed.
-This means that, unlike the Kerr metric, the candidate metric family found in this paper may represent the gravitational field exterior to a variety of sources.
-Besides, for the case when the source is made of perfect fluid, in the limit where the rotation of the source vanishes, the metrically stationary, axially symmetric candidate solution becomes identical to the spherically symmetric, metrically static exterior solution found in [4] (to the given accuracy).
-This means that, for a source made of perfect fluid, its quadrupole-moment vanishes in the limit of no rotation and that the source should be unable to support shear forces.
+This means that, unlike the Kerr metric, the approximate metric family found in this paper may approximately represent the gravitational field exterior to a variety of sources which equation of state satisfies $p{\propto}{\varrho}_{\rm m}$.
+Besides, in the limit where the rotation of the source vanishes, the approximately metrically stationary, axially symmetric approximate solution becomes identical to the spherically symmetric, metrically static exterior solution found in [4] (to the given accuracy).
+This means that the source's quadrupole-moment vanishes in the limit of no rotation and that the source should be unable to support shear forces.
 Thus for such a source, its quadrupole-moment is purely due to rotational deformation.
 It is also possible that part of the source's quadrupole-moment is static, in which case the source cannot be made of perfect fluid.
-One possible limit of no rotation is then given from equation (31).
+One possible limit of no rotation is then given from equation (31). \\ [6mm] {\bf References} \\ [2mm] {\bf [1]} N. Stergioulas, {\em Living Reviews in Relativity} {\bf 6}, 3 (2003). \\ {\bf [2]} D. {\O}stvang, {\em Grav. \& Cosmol.} {\bf 11}, 205 (2005) (gr-qc/0112025). \\ {\bf [3]} D. {\O}stvang, {\em Doctoral Thesis}, (2001) (gr-qc/0111110). \\ {\bf [4]} D. {\O}stvang, {\em Grav. \& Cosmol.} {\bf 13}, 1 (2007) (gr-qc/0201097). \\ {\bf [5]} A. Komar, {\em Phys.
+Rev.} {\bf 113}, 934 (1959). \\ {\bf [6]} R.M.
+Wald, {\em General Relativity}, The University of Chicago Press (1984). \\ {\bf [7]} J.B.
+Hartle, {\em Gravity: an introduction to Einstein's general relativity}, \\ { }Addison-Wesley (2003). \\ {\bf [8]} S. Weinberg, {\em Gravitation and Cosmology}, John Wiley ${\&}$ Sons Inc. (1972). \\ {\bf [9]} E. Berti, F. White, A. Manipoulou, M. Bruni, {\em MNRAS} {\bf 358}, 923 (2005).